raiden-network/spec/terminology.rst

    withdraw proof
    Participant Withdraw Proof
        Signed data required by the :term:`Payment Channel` to allow a participant to withdraw tokens.
-See the :ref:`message definition <withdraw-proof-message>`.
+See the :ref:`message definition <withdraw-proof>`.

    cooperative settle proof
        Signed data required by the :term:`Payment Channel` to allow :term:`Participants` to close and settle a :term:`Payment Channel` without undergoing through the :term:`Settlement Window`.
 See the :ref:`message definition <cooperative-settle-proof-message>`.